qoricode/mqperf/README.md

 configuring message length at 50+ characters.

 # Configuring tests
 Test configurations are located under `ansible/tests`.
 Each configuration has a number of parameters that may influence the test execution and its results.
+Note the number of sender and receiver threads is _per node_ e.g. 2 senders and 4 receivers by default.

 # Running tests
 *Note: all commands should be run in the `ansible` directory*